 Fire management is a key responsibility for local government.
-Planning for fire management and the implementation of prevention, preparedness and recovery strategies ensure that the risk to lives, property and the natural environment is reduced.
+Planning for fire management and the implementation of prevention, preparedness and recovery strategies ensure that the risk to property and life and the natural values of bushland is reduced.

-The City's aims for fire management are to:
+The City's aims in regard to Fire Management are to:

-- protect life, property and environment - fulfil obligations under the fire related legislation - maintain and enhance biodiversity values within natural areas - ensure long term survival of native wildlife populations - minimise adverse impacts on regional air quality.
+- protect life, property and environment; - fulfil obligations under the fire related legislation; - maintain and enhance biodiversity values within natural areas;